jlutztnt/location-data-app/docs/better-auth guides and plugins/better-auth-setup-guide.md

                          // Can be temporarily set to 'false' for initial test user creation.
   },

-  // Better Auth automatically uses BETTER_AUTH_SECRET and BETTER_AUTH_URL
+  // Better Auth automatically uses JWT_SECRET
   // from environment variables.

   appName: "Your Application Name", // Optional: For display purposes (e.g., in emails if configured)